Seasonal thermal energy storage: Conferences and organizations

 The International Energy Agency's Energy Conservation through Energy Storage (ECES) Programme has held triennial global energy conferences since 1981.
 The conferences originally focused exclusively on STES, but now that those technologies are mature other topics such as phase change materials (PCM) and electrical energy storage are also being covered.
 Since 1985 each conference has had "stock" (for storage) at the end of its name; e.g. EcoStock, ThermaStock.
 They are held at various locations around the world.
 Most recent were InnoStock 2012 (the 12th International Conference on Thermal Energy Storage) in Lleida, Spain and GreenStock 2015 in Beijing.

-EnerStock 2018 will be held in Adana, Turkey in April 2018.
+EnerStock 2018 was held in April 2018 in Adana, Turkey, with over 220 participants from 24 countries.

 The IEA-ECES programme continues the work of the earlier International Council for Thermal Energy Storage which from 1978 to 1990 had a quarterly newsletter and was initially sponsored by the U.S. Department of Energy.
 The newsletter was initially called ATES Newsletter, and after BTES became a feasible technology it was changed to STES Newsletter.